JoeLumbley/Tracked-Vehicle/README.md

 ```vb
 Public Structure ArrowVector
 ```
 - **What it does:** This line defines a new structure named `ArrowVector`.
-A structure in Visual Basic is a value type that can contain data members and methods, similar to a class but more lightweight.
+A structure in is a value type that can contain data members and methods, similar to a class but more lightweight.

 ### Member Variables
 ```vb